Fordham Law LL.M. Feerick, Treanor, and Martin Scholarships

 We are pleased to announce three new scholarships, named in honor of former Fordham Law School deans who contributed enormously to the development of our LL.M. programs.
 These are the John D. Feerick Scholarship, the William Michael Treanor Scholarship, and the Michael M. Martin Scholarship.

-Recipients will be awarded a scholarship equal to 50% of the LL.M. tuition.
+Recipients will be awarded a scholarship equal to 100% of the LL.M. tuition.
+Recipients will be responsible for student fees, transportation to and from New York, local transportation, books, housing, and all other expenses associated with their studies at Fordham Law School.
 These three scholarships will be awarded to exceptional applicants to the full-time program who are found to possess character traits embodied by one or more of these great leaders.

 The John D. Feerick Scholarship

 John D. Feerick, Norris Professor of Law, served as Dean of Fordham Law School from 1982 to 2002.
 Dean Feerick is also the Founder and Senior Counsel of the Feerick Center for Social Justice.
 It was under his leadership that the LL.M. program was established at Fordham Law School.
 When the Master of Laws program was launched in 1989, the Law School offered the degree in Banking, Corporate, and Finance Law and International Business and Trade Law.
 By 2002, the LL.M. program had grown exponentially.